 Withdrawal from any drug can be difficult and Adderall is no exception.
 However, your fate isn’t sealed, and you aren’t doomed to taking Adderall for the rest of your life if you want to quit.
 A medical detox program can provide medication-assisted treatment to slowly taper you off the drug and ease you down into a state of sobriety.
 This gradual transition from active addiction into abstinence is a much safer and effective method than quitting cold turkey.

-At a detox center, you’ll also receive clinical care to address any of the psychological side effects of withdrawal, such as depression and cravings.
+At an Austin detox center, you’ll also receive clinical care to address any of the psychological side effects of withdrawal, such as depression and cravings.
 This can be extremely helpful to reduce the risk of relapse and prepare you for entry into a rehab program if that’s what you choose to do.

 Meth Uses vs. Adderall Uses

 The illegal street form of meth does not have any medical purpose or approved use.
 However, methamphetamine can be used medicinally in some instances.
 Meth, sold under the brand name Desoxyn, stimulates the central nervous system which helps with weight loss.
 It also increases dopamine and norepinephrine in the brain, which works to relieve symptoms of ADHD.12 Although effective, Desoxyn is rarely prescribed.